easydiffusion/easydiffusion/README.md

 1. Click `Browse..` next to `Initial Image`.
 Select your desired image.
 2. An optional text prompt can help you further describe the kind of image you want to generate.
 3. Press `Make Image`.
 See the image generated using your prompt.

+You can use Face Correction or Upscaling to improve the image further.

 **Pro tip:** You can also click `Use as Input` on a generated image, to use it as the input image for your next generation.
 This can be useful for sequentially refining the generated image with a single click.